Transportation in Canada: Roads

 Canada's vehicles consumed a total of 31.4 e6m3 of gasoline and 9.91 e6m3 of diesel.
 Trucking generated 35% of the total GDP from transport, compared to 25% for rail, water and air combined (the remainder being generated by the industry's transit, pipeline, scenic and support activities).
 Hence roads are the dominant means of passenger and freight transport in Canada.

 Roads and highways were managed by provincial and municipal authorities until construction of the Northwest Highway System (the Alaska Highway) and the Trans-Canada Highway project initiation.
-The Alaska Highway of 1942 was constructed during World War II for military purposes connecting Fort St. John, British Columbia with Fairbanks, Alaska.
+The Alaska Highway of 1942 was constructed during World War II for military purposes connecting Fort St. John, British Columbia, with Fairbanks, Alaska.
 The transcontinental highway, a joint national and provincial expenditure, was begun in 1949 under the initiation of the Trans Canada Highway Act on December 10, 1949.
 The 7821 km highway was completed in 1962 at a total expenditure of $1.4 billion.

 Internationally, Canada has road links with both the lower 48 US states and Alaska.
 The Ministry of Transportation maintains the road network in Ontario and also employs Ministry of Transport Enforcement Officers for the purpose of administering the Canada Transportation Act and related regulations.
 The Department of Transportation in New Brunswick performs a similar task in that province as well.

-Regulations enacted in regards to Canada highways are the 1971 Motor Vehicle Safety Act and the 1990 Highway Traffic Act.

 The safety of Canada's roads is moderately good by international standards, and is improving both in terms of accidents per head of population and per billion vehicle kilometers.